 This policy follows DFE guidance outlined in 'Behaviour and Discipline in Schools' (2016) and the Equality Act (2010).
 The school acknowledges its legal duties in respect of safeguarding and in respect of pupils with special educational needs and/or disabilities.
 When assessing behaviour and deciding on a relevant course of action, staff must bear in mind any special educational needs, or disabilities, a pupil may have and the SEND Coordinator should be consulted.
-This policy applies to all children in the school (including Reception/EYFS).
+This policy applies to all children in the school (including Reception/EYFS) and also includes the Parent Code of Conduct (see appendix 1).